MuhtasimTanmoy/notebook/networking/network devices.md

 ### Switch

-When two computers on same ip network communicate with each other directly, the communication is dealt by the switch.
+- When two computers on same IP network communicate with each other directly, the communication is dealt by the switch.

-The task performed by switch is called Switching.
-Routers forward traffic based on IP address, switches forward traffic based on MAC address.
+- The task performed by switch is called Switching.
+- Routers forward traffic based on IP address, switches forward traffic based on MAC address.

-A switch is an intelligent device.
+- A switch is an intelligent device.

-What a switch does is that it constantly monitors the traffic which is entering the switch from connected devices.
-It then learns about where the different MAC addresses of those devices are connected.
-It does this by looking at the traffic that arrives from computers to read the source MAC address of the traffic.
+- What a switch does is that it constantly monitors the traffic which is entering the switch from connected devices.
+- It then learns about where the different MAC addresses of those devices are connected.
+- It does this by looking at the traffic that arrives from computers to read the source MAC address of the traffic.

-If it doesn't know where a particular device is, it acts like sends them to all unknown devices and waits for reply for them.
+- If it doesn't know where a particular device is, it acts like sends them to all unknown devices and waits for reply for them.

-Switch is like a HUB + Cache.
+- Switch is like a `HUB + Cache`.

- Switch
+- Switch
-	- A **Switch** is a network device whose **primary purpose is to facilitate communication _within_  networks**.
+	- A Switch is a network device whose rimary purpose is to facilitate communication _within_  networks.
-	- The **Layer 2 header** contains information that enables [_hop to hop_ delivery](https://www.practicalnetworking.net/series/packet-traveling/osi-model/#osi-layer-23), such as the **Source and Destination MAC address**.
+	- The Layer 2 header contains information that enables [_hop to hop_ delivery](https://www.practicalnetworking.net/series/packet-traveling/osi-model/#osi-layer-23), such as the Source and Destination MAC address.
-	- A Switch operates by maintaining what is known as a  **MAC Address table**.
-This is a table that  **maps MAC addresses of devices plugged into each switch port**.
-A typical switch has many ports, from 24 to 48, up to 96, or more.
-The  **MAC Address Table is populated by looking at the Source MAC** address field of any  **received frames**.
+	- A Switch operates by maintaining what is known as a  MAC Address table.
+    - This is a table that maps MAC addresses of devices plugged into each switch port.
+    - A typical switch has many ports, from 24 to 48, up to 96, or more.
+    - The MAC Address Table is populated by looking at the Source MAC** address field of any received frames.

-There are three methods by which a Switch can forward frames.
+- There are three methods by which a Switch can forward frames.
 They are briefly described below.

-Switch frame forwarding
+- Switch frame forwarding

-- Store and Forward – The Switch copies the entire frame (header + data) into a memory buffer and inspects the frame for errors before forwarding it along.
-This method is the slowest, but allows for the best error detection and additional features like prioritizing certain types of traffic for faster processing.
+- Store and Forward
+    – The Switch copies the entire frame (header + data) into a memory buffer and inspects the frame for errors before forwarding it along.
+    - This method is the slowest, but allows for the best error detection and additional features like prioritizing certain types of traffic for faster processing.

+- Cut Through
-- Cut-Through – The Switch stores nothing, and inspects only the bare minimum required to read the Destination MAC address and forward the frame.
-This method is the quickest, but provides no error detection or potential for additional features.
+    – The Switch stores nothing, and inspects only the bare minimum required to read the Destination MAC address and forward the frame.
+    - This method is the quickest, but provides no error detection or potential for additional features.

-- Fragment Free – This method is a blend of the prior two.
-The Switch inspects only the first portion of the frame (64 bytes) before forwarding the frame along.
-If a transmission error occurred, it is typically noticed within the first 64 bytes.
-As such, this method provides “good enough” error detection, while gaining the speed and efficiency of avoiding storing the entire frame in its memory before forwarding it.
+- Fragment Free
+    – This method is a blend of the prior two.
+    - The Switch inspects only the first portion of the frame (64 bytes) before forwarding the frame along.
+    - If a transmission error occurred, it is typically noticed within the first 64 bytes.
+    - As such, this method provides “good enough” error detection, while gaining the speed and efficiency of avoiding storing the entire frame in its memory before forwarding it.

 ### [Address Resolution Protocol](https://www.practicalnetworking.net/series/packet-traveling/key-players/#arp)

-It sends a broadcast request known as ARP asking "Who has the default gateway IP?
-Send me your MAC address."
+- It sends a broadcast request known as ARP asking "Who has the default gateway IP?
+- Send me your MAC address."
 Then once computer gets the address, it stores it in a cache for few minutes (refreshing after every successful packet transfer).
-The cache allows the computer to send packets without broadcasting for MAC address every time.
+- The cache allows the computer to send packets without broadcasting for MAC address every time.

 ### Mac Address
-All equipments that can be connected to computer networks (computers, routers, servers, printers and etc) have a MAC address.
-It is an address which is written into the network interface of the device during manufacturing.
+- All equipments that can be connected to computer networks (computers, routers, servers, printers and etc) have a MAC address.
+- It is an address which is written into the network interface of the device during manufacturing.

-A MAC address consists of 12 hexadecimal characters and could look like this:
+- A MAC address consists of `12 hexadecimal characters` and could look like this:
     - 01:23:45:67:89:ab
     - 00:fe:19:2a:73:dc
     - 02:0a:95:9d:68:16

-Each time a computer sends out network traffic the traffic has both a source and destination IP address, but it also has a source and destination MAC address.
+- Each time a computer sends out network traffic the traffic has both a source and destination IP address, but it also has a source and destination MAC address.

-IP addresses are relevant on a global scale.
+- IP addresses are relevant on a global scale.
 They hold the final destination of the packet and can tell us which address the packet is originally coming from.
-In contrast, MAC addresses are used on a more local scale, and hold information about the next hop destination in the local LAN network.
+- In contrast, MAC addresses are used on a more local scale, and hold information about the next hop destination in the local LAN network.

 ### Broadcast
-The computer sends out a broadcast which will reach every other device on the LAN to ask any available DHCP servers to reply back with an IP address.
+- The computer sends out a broadcast which will reach every other device on the LAN to ask any available DHCP servers to reply back with an IP address.

-When a computer sends out a broadcast it will use a special destination MAC address, FF:FF:FF:FF:FF:FF.
-That address is called the Broadcast Address and is used specifically for this purpose.
-All other equipment on the LAN will then understand that the traffic is a broadcast that is directed at everybody else within the LAN.
+- When a computer sends out a broadcast it will use a special destination MAC address, FF:FF:FF:FF:FF:FF.
+- That address is called the Broadcast Address and is used specifically for this purpose.
+- All other equipment on the LAN will then understand that the traffic is a broadcast that is directed at everybody else within the LAN.